-I love the way the taste of summer gets trapped in a fresh green bean: of sweet rain, lemony sun and mineral-y soil.
-They don't need much added to them or you'll stifle the special flavor notes that only summer brings, so here is my method: A quick steam, high heat and olive oil, then a finish with butter, salt, and fresh garlic.
-That's all!
+I love the way the taste of sun gets trapped in a fresh green bean: of sweet rain, lemony sunshine and mineral-y soil.
+They don't need much added to them or you'll stifle the special flavor notes, so here is my method: A quick steam then high heat and olive oil, and finally, butter, salt, and fresh garlic.
+That's it!
 They are absolutely fantastic this way and you won't be able to stop eating them.

-Also: Just ten minutes and your there.
-This should be a go-to side dish during summer months.
+Also: Just ten minutes and you're there.
+This should be a go-to side dish during warmer months.

 "For added crunch, flick some shaved almonds into the pan during the butter step."

 Ingredients: 2 handfuls fresh green beans (about 3/4 lb.), 1 cup water, 2 tbsp. olive oil, 1 tbsp. butter, 2 cloves minced garlic, big pinch salt, small pinch pepper.

 1. Wash beans and slice off the stem-end.
 Place into a large skillet with olive oil.
 Heat over medium-high and cook for 5 minutes.